npm/arborist/README.md

   },
 })

-// READING FUNCTIONS
+// READING

-// returns a promise.  reads the actual contents of node_modules arb.loadActual().then(() => {
+// returns a promise.  reads the actual contents of node_modules arb.loadActual().then(tree => {
-  // now arb.tree is loaded
+  // tree is also stored at arb.virtualTree
 })

-// read just what the package-lock.json says arb.loadLogical().then(() => {
+// read just what the package-lock.json/npm-shrinkwrap says
+// This *also* loads the yarn.lock file, but that's only relevant
+// when building the ideal tree. arb.loadVirtual().then(tree => {
+  // tree is also stored at arb.virtualTree
-  // now arb.logicalTree is loaded
+  // now arb.virtualTree is loaded
   // this fails if there's no package-lock.json or package.json in the folder
   // note that loading this way should only be done if there's no
   // node_modules folder
 })

-// trust package-lock.json, but fall back to loadActual if not found arb.loadFast().then(() => ...)

-// OPTIMIZATION FUNCTIONS

-// These make changes to the objects in memory, but do not update
-// what's actually stored in `node_modules`.
-They do add things
-// to the cache, however, using cacache to talk to the registry.

-// All of these return a promise, and update arb.targetTree and arb.actions

-// add a package at the root level. arb.add(spec).then(() => {
-  // arb.targetTree is updated
-  // arb.actions tracks a list of operations to be performed })

-// remove extraneous/dev/optional deps
-arb.prune({
-  // both of these default to true
-  dev: true, // include dev deps, at the top level
-  optional: true, // include optional deps
-}).then(() => ...)

-// just calculate the target tree for installation
-// If a package-lock.json is present, then it generates the list of actions
-// required to bring the node_modules folder into sync with the lock arb.calculate({
-  dev: true, // include devDeps at the top level
-  optional: true, // include optional dependencies
-  deep: false, // install deps in linked trees as well }).then(() => ...)

-// upgrade one dependency, or all of them
-// effectively the same as calculate, but without a package-lock arb.update({
-  name: null, // update just one named dependency
-  depth: Infinity, // how deep to traverse the tree updating?
-  restrict: true, // limit to the semver requirements in package.json
-  deep: false, // whether to update the contents of linked trees as well }).then(() => ...)

-// WRITING ACTIONS

-// Make the targetTree be the thing that's on disk
-// This takes all the actions in arb.actions,
-// and writes package-lock.json and package.json appropriately
-arb.reify({
-  save: true, // write package-lock.json and package.json files
-}).then(() => { /* node_modules is written */ })
+// OPTIMIZING AND DESIGNING

+// build an ideal tree from the package.json and various lockfiles. arb.buildIdealTree(options).then(() => {
+  // next step is to reify that ideal tree onto disk.
+  // options can be:
+  // rm: array of package names to remove at top level
+  // add: object with the following potential properties:
+  //   - dependencies
+  //   - peerDependencies
+  //   - optionalDependencies
+  //   - devDependencies
+  //   - peerDependenciesMeta
+  //   Each matches what you'd find in a package.json file, but only
+  //   specifies additions/changes to the current set.
+They're added
+  //   to the root node's requirements, and then the tree is built.
+  // update: Either `true` to just go ahead and update everything, or an
+  //   object with any or all of the following fields:
+  //   - names: names of packages update (like `npm update foo`)
+  //   - depth: maximum depth to traverse the tree seeking things to update
+  // At the end of this process, arb.idealTree is set.
+})

+// WRITING

+// Make the idealTree be the thing that's on disk arb.reify({
+  // write the lockfile(s) back to disk, and package.json with any updates
+  // defaults to 'true'
+  save: true,
+}).then(() => {
+  // node modules has been written to match the idealTree })
 ```